termslang/termslang/README.md

 ## Philisophy behind [#termslang](https://twitter.com/hashtag/termslang)
-The idea of TERMS language is to provide possibility to write EVM code in a human readable language, subset of [legal English](https://en.wikipedia.org/wiki/Legal_English).
+The idea of TERMS language is to provide opportunity to write EVM code in a human readable language, subset of [legal English](https://en.wikipedia.org/wiki/Legal_English).
 It does not try to follow a particular programming concept or paradigm and compiles directly into EVM instructions.

 ## Using terms compiler